-Verify and truncate the provided password to the max_password_length.
+Verify and truncate the provided password to the max\password\length.

 We also need to check that the configured password hashing algorithm does not silently truncate the password.
-For example, passlib.hash.bcrypt does this: https://passlib.readthedocs.io/en/stable/lib/passlib.hash.bcrypt.html#security-issues keystone.common.provider_api module exception keystone.common.provider_api.DuplicateProviderError
+For example, passlib.hash.bcrypt does this: https://passlib.readthedocs.io/en/stable/lib/passlib.hash.bcrypt.html#security-issues keystone.common.profiler module keystone.common.profiler.setup(name, host='0.0.0.0') Setup OSprofiler notifier and enable profiling.

 - name name of the service that will be profiled - host hostname or host IP address that the service will be running on.
-By default host will be set to 0.0.0.0, but more specified host name / address usage is highly recommended.
+By default host will be set to 0.0.0, but more specified host name / address usage is highly recommended.